Web Accessibility Policy

 The power of the Web is in its universality.
 Access by everyone regardless of disability is an essential aspect.”
 Tim Berners-Lee, creator of World Wide Web

-Calvin College is committed to creating an atmosphere where diversity and inclusion flourish.
+Calvin University is committed to creating an atmosphere where diversity and inclusion flourish.
 Our commitment includes welcoming community members from various races, ethnicities, cultures, genders, and abilities.

 The purpose of this policy, in accordance with federal and state law, is to facilitate and verify that information provided through Calvin.edu is accessible and functional for people of all abilities, particularly those with visual, hearing or manual impairments or who otherwise require the use of assistive technology to access information.
 Calvin is committed to providing equal opportunity to the educational benefits and opportunities afforded by technology through comparable access to persons with disabilities.

-This policy applies to all college web pages and websites that conduct core administrative or academic activities1.
-Calvin faculty and staff are responsible for implementing and ensuring access to their web content—as part of their official role at the college—in accordance with applicable federal and state regulations2.
+This policy applies to all university web pages and websites that conduct core administrative or academic activities1.
+Calvin faculty and staff are responsible for implementing and ensuring access to their web content—as part of their official role at the university—in accordance with applicable federal and state regulations2.

-The policy does not apply to web pages and websites published by students, employees, and non-college organizations hosted by Calvin for personal use or independent projects unrelated to core administrative or academic activities.
+The policy does not apply to web pages and websites published by students, employees, and non-university organizations hosted by Calvin for personal use or independent projects unrelated to core administrative or academic activities.

 Web accessibility standards